-This week I am sharing one of my favorite smoked appetizers.. jalapenos stuffed with a mixture of cream cheese and extra sharp cheddar then wrapped in bacon.
+This week I am sharing stuffed jalapeños, one of my favorite smoked appetizers.
+These jalapenos are stuffed with a mixture of cream cheese and extra sharp cheddar then wrapped in bacon.
 These are amazing for parties, get togethers, anytime it's gonna be a while till dinner and guests are hungry, or just because you are craving them.
 They are called “Atomic buffalo turds” or ABT's for somewhat obvious reasons =)

 - Prep Time: 45 minutes